DevExpress/devextreme-documentation/concepts/Common/Localization/01 Dictionaries/05 Add Strings to a Dictionary.md

 ---

-You can also take a look at this approach in one of our demos:
+You can also see this approach in one of our demos:

 #include common-demobutton-named with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Localization/UsingIntl/",